Julia Cuba - Executive Director

 Education: B.S. in Youth and Community Studies, Minor in Social Work from the University of Texas at Austin (Hook ‘Em!)

-Experience: Celeste served as an AmeriCorps VISTA Summer Associate for GENaustin this year and now serves as the AmeriCorps VISTA, Volunteer Specialist.
+Experience: Celeste served from June 2012-August 2013 as the AmeriCorps VISTA, Summer Associate and then Volunteer Specialist, before transitioning into her role as clubGEN Campus Coordinator.
 She was born and raised in Colorado, but has considered Austin home for the last five years.
 During her time at UT, Celeste was active in the Texas Spirits social organization, while serving as a volunteer for the UT Autism Project, Camp Fire USA-Balcones Council, and the Horse Powered Learning Program.
 Outside of work, Celeste can be found trying new restaurants and recipes, napping with her mini dachshund Joanie, or getting caught up in a new television series.

 What I like about GENaustin: I am unbelievably lucky to have many strong, confident and beautiful women in my life who taught me how to handle the most difficult situations with grace and resiliency.
 I hope, through my work at GENaustin, that I can serve as that positive role model for all the girls we serve.
 I am so excited to work with such amazing women who share my passion for changing people’s lives for the better.